baicalein/Capstone_ER/agent_system/README.md

   Routes state between agents based on intent and intermediate results.

 - `state.py`
-  Defines the shared, PHI-safe state schema passed between agents.
+  Defines the shared state schema passed between agents.

-### Agents
+#### Agents

-Each agent has a single, narrow responsibility:
+Each agent has a single responsibility:

 - `requirements.py`
   Converts clinical or operational needs into structured technical intent.

 - `fhir_mapping.py`
-  Maps intent to FHIR resource types and fields (schema-level only).
+  Maps intent to FHIR resource types and fields.

 - `smart_compile.py`
-  Validates and compiles SMART-on-FHIR scopes and launch context.
+  validates and compiles SMART-on-FHIR scopes and launch context.

 - `scaffold.py`
   Generates repository structure and boilerplate (no execution).